deepanshs/mrsimulator/docs/installation.rst

     **OpenBLAS/Accelerate and FFTW libraries**

-    You will require the ``brew`` to install the development headers for the OpenBLAS (if applicable) and FFTW libraries.
+    You will require the ``brew`` package manager to install the development headers for the OpenBLAS (if applicable) and FFTW libraries.
 Read more on installing brew at `homebrew <https://brew.sh>`_.

     **Step-1** By default, the mrsimulator package links to the openblas library for BLAS